blakeblackshear/frigate/docs/docs/configuration/index.md

     # NOTE: If an object is being tracked for longer than this amount of time, the cache
     #       will begin to expire and the resulting clip will be the last x seconds of the event unless retain_days under record is > 0.
     max_seconds: 300
-    # Optional: Number of seconds before the event to include in the clips (default: shown below)
+    # Optional: Number of seconds before the event to include (default: shown below)
     pre_capture: 5
-    # Optional: Number of seconds after the event to include in the clips (default: shown below)
+    # Optional: Number of seconds after the event to include (default: shown below)
     post_capture: 5
-    # Optional: Objects to save clips for. (default: all tracked objects)
+    # Optional: Objects to save recordings for. (default: all tracked objects)
     objects:
       - person
-    # Optional: Restrict clips to objects that entered any of the listed zones (default: no required zones)
+    # Optional: Restrict recordings to objects that entered any of the listed zones (default: no required zones)
     required_zones: []
-    # Optional: Retention settings for clips
+    # Optional: Retention settings for events
     retain:
       # Required: Default retention days (default: shown below)
       default: 10